Mongavlin Castle: History

-The present ruin was built by Sir John Stewart of Methven, an illegitimate son of the Duke of Lennox, who was also governor of Dumbarton Castle until he was convicted of cruelty and adultery.
-The castle was recorded by Captain Nicholas Pynnar in his Survey of the Escheated Counties of Ulster in 1619 where he wrote that Sir John Stewart had built a very strong castle at ‘Magerlin’ with a flanker at each corner.
+The present ruin was built for Sir John Stewart of Methven, an illegitimate son of the 2nd Duke of Lennox, a senior-ranking Scottish nobleman, who was also governor of Dumbarton Castle until he was convicted of cruelty and adultery.
+Mongavlin Castle was recorded by Captain Nicholas Pynnar in his Survey of the Escheated Counties of Ulster in 1619, where he wrote that Sir John Stewart had built a very strong castle at ‘Magerlin’ with a flanker at each corner.
 There had been a flag stone over the archway with the inscription 'J.S.-E.S.T.-1619' which went missing in the early eighteenth century.
 Though the account that the castle had been completed in 1619 is contradicted by a later Survey (in 1622) of the Escheated Counties of Ulster that reads; Sir John Stuart, assignee of the Duke of Lennox ‘has built a castle of lime and stone on the banks of the River Foyle 50’ x 25’ x 3 1/2 stories, slated, with 4 flankers at the top thereof.
 And an iron door portcullis wise; the principal timber and joists of the floor being oak are laid but not boarded or the partitions made, the iron grates for the windows being within the castle ready to be set up’.

-Ludovic Stewart, 2nd Duke of Lennox was granted Mongevlin Castle and lands of 1,000 acres by royal patent on 23 July 1610.
-On the death of Ludovic on 16 February 1624 the title of Duke of Lennox and the castle and lands at Mongavlin passed to his brother Esme (3rd Duke of Lennox).
-Esmé married Katherine Clifton, 2nd Baroness Clifton in 1609 and they had eleven children.
-After the death of Esmé in August 1624, Katherine then married James Hamilton (2nd Earl of Abercorn) circa 1632.
-James Hamilton, 6th Earl of Abercorn, and Viscount Strabane erected a plaque in memory of his mother, The Hon.
-Elizabeth Hamilton in 1704.
+The 2nd Duke of Lennox was granted Mongevlin Castle and lands of 1,000 acres by royal patent on 23 July 1610.
+On the death of Ludovic on 16 February 1624, the title of Duke of Lennox and the castle and lands at Mongavlin passed to his brother Esme, who now became the 3rd Duke of Lennox.
+Esmé married Katherine, 2nd Baroness Clifton, in 1609, and they had eleven children.
+After the death of Esmé in August 1624, Katherine then married the 2nd Earl of Abercorn circa 1632.
+Later, the 6th Earl of Abercorn erected a plaque in memory of his mother, The Hon.
+Elizabeth Hamilton, in 1704.

-James II of England visited here on his way to the siege of Derry in 1690.
-From here he sent a letter proposing surrender, it was rejected.
+King James II and VII visited here on his way to the Siege of Derry in 1690.
+From here he sent a letter proposing surrender; it was rejected.

 The castle is now in ruins with only a small portion of it left standing.